adeola-jo/adeola-jo/all-projects.md

     </td>
     <td style="border: none;">
       <strong>Joseph Adeola</strong><br>
-      <span style="font-size: 1.2em;">👋 Hi there!
+      <span style="font-size: 2.2em;">👋 Hi there!
 Welcome to my projects section.
 Here, you'll find a collection of my work in robotics, AI, and more.
 Enjoy exploring!</span>
     </td>
   </tr>
 </table>

+# 📂 All Projects

 ## Robotics and Control